Mayurwagh98/MayurWagh/README.md

     - 🌱 I’m currently learning HTML, CSS, Javascript and MERN Development.
     - 🙌 In my free time, I write blogs or read books.
-    - 😎 Other than being a developer as a human I like to go on hiking.
+    - 😎 Other than being a developer as a human I like to go on hiking and explore new places.

 <br/>